Spotlight

 Biography

-Nicholas Reich has been on the forefront of analyzing models that forecast the Covid-19 pandemic.
+Nicholas Reich has been on the forefront of analyzing models that forecast infectious diseases, including COVID-19.
 His work has been featured in publications around the world, including the New York Times, Science magazine and Foreign Policy.

-He runs the UMass-based CDC Influenza Forecasting Center of Excellence, one of two in the nation.
-It has produced some of the world’s most accurate models in recent years, In April 2020 he developed a Covid-19 forecasting hub that unifies multiple models in an effort to produce a more accurate picture of the potential impacts of the novel coronavirus.
+Reich runs the UMass-based CDC Influenza Forecasting Center of Excellence, one of two in the nation.
+It has produced some of the world’s most accurate models in recent years, In April 2020 he developed a COVID-19 forecasting hub that unified multiple models in an effort to produce a more accurate picture of the potential impacts of the novel coronavirus.
+These forecasts were used by the Centers for Disease Control and Prevention and helped inform the public health response to the pandemic.

 Publications: